5 Ideas for Successful Learning Videos in Companies

 Company

-Do you want to bring more variety to your company?
+Do you want more variety in your company?
 Or are you looking for inspiration for your training sessions?
 Then rely on different video ideas that you can implement quickly and easily.
-We show you 5 ways to successfully use learning videos in companies!
+We’ll show you the 5 ways you can successfully use learning videos in companies!

-Personal, easy to understand, and motivating: More and more companies are recognizing the advantages of videos and trying to leverage them.
-For mobile learning, nine out of ten companies are already using videos to effectively support training.
+Personal, easy to understand, and motivating: More and more companies are recognizing the benefits of videos and trying to use them for themselves.
+For mobile learning, nine out of ten companies already rely on videos to specifically support training.

-Videos are not only effective in mobile learning – moving images are versatile helpers for various purposes within companies.
-The prerequisite is that they can be easily shared among employees: via email, through an internal communication system, or a specific online learning platform.
+Videos aren’t just effective for mobile learning — moving images are versatile helpers in companies for a wide variety of purposes.
+The prerequisite is that they can be easily distributed among employees: via email, through an internal communication system, or a special online learning platform.

-If this prerequisite is met, we help you with the next step: We have collected five practical ideas for learning videos in companies – with examples and tips for implementation:
+If this prerequisite is met, we’ll help you with the next step: We’ve collected five practical ideas for learning videos in companies — with examples and tips for implementation:

 1. The virtual company tour